-Eli Lilly and Co. announced Tuesday morning its chief financial officer has resigned after company officials became aware of an “inappropriate personal relationship between Mr. Smiley and an employee.”
+Eli Lilly and Co. announced Tuesday morning its chief financial officer has resigned after company officials became aware of an “inappropriate personal relationship” with an employee.

 Joshua Smiley, the Indianapolis-based drugmaker’s CFO and senior vice president since 2018, is no longer with the company, Lilly said.